projectara/greybus-spec/source/special.rst

 so, the SVC shall attempt to change the power mode of the |unipro|
 link at the given interface.
-If not, the SVC shall transmit a Greybus SVC Interface Set Power Mode Response message with the :ref:`greybus-protocol-error-codes` in the Response message header set to GB_OP_INVALID.
+If not, the SVC shall transmit a Greybus SVC Interface Set Power Mode Response message with the :ref:`greybus-operation-status` in the Response message header set to GB_OP_INVALID.
 The SVC shall make no changes to the link's power mode in this case.